code-kern-ai/bricks/classifiers/python_functions/hamming_distance/code_snippet.md

 from scipy.spatial.distance import hamming from sklearn.feature_extraction.text import TfidfVectorizer

-BASE_SENTENCE: str = "This is the base sentence you want to find the distances to."
+YOUR_BASE_SENTENCE: str = "This is the base sentence you want to find the distances to."
 YOUR_ATTRIBUTE: str = "text"

 def hamming_distance(record):